wc082025-cyber/14.10.25./CharacterClass/ReadMe.md

+# Summary of Project.
+    The project did not turn out as I initially had plans for.
+I did not have the time or knowledge to complete to my full plan.
+I bit over more than I can chew.
+As Jørgen had classes with the new students, I had to get a couple of minutes here and there while trying to find answers with AI. it ended up in my mind kind of a mess, and I coded some very redundant code.
+But thats not a big issue.
+Sometimes you dont know what youre doing, and doing more than needed.

+    My initial plan, was to make this code work kind of like the room booking program Jørgen wrote.

+    First you are greeted, then to character selection, where you can read some of the stats, and backstory for each of the characters you can choose.
+You were supposed to pick with the arrow keys and enter, each character that was highlighted was supposed to have info until scrolling down, up or right to the next.
+Like a table.

+    As you can see in ReadMe, there was some bigger plans in all of this.
+I just dont have the expertise to do it yet.
+This is a rough framework for a souls like, rouge like, turn based combat game.
+Its a mouthful.
+    And a shameless heavy inspiration from the Dark Souls series combined with Darkest Dungeon as a single player, single character game.
+    But as I get better, I see no reason why I should not be able to make it a reality.
+I have the skills and eqipment to draw up character sprites and maps, to make maps and some basic animations.

+    I did not have time to implement all the weapons either.
+    I was supposed to write some lines on each weapon in each category.
+That had to be left out.

+    Each of the # gives information on how much I initially had plans to do.
+With more skills and more training, I dont see why I should not be able to do all of the things I planned in a week.

+    A learning experience for sure.

+    Tomorrow will be a more back to basics day again probably.
+    Go back to W3 schools and complete the basics test again, to see what stuck.

+    Until next time.

 # About Project Generic.
     I think I will build upon the previous assignment.
     But instead of using weapons, I think I will use Classes, as in Wizard, Sorcerer, Warrior etc, to simplify it for my self, and because it would be easier to implement more classes in the list.